MrDNAlex/Factorio-Server-Bot/README.md

 ### Setup
 Sets me up with all Files and Info I need, you can optinally set a Text Channel where World Gen Announcements will be Sent

+#### Options

+HostName - The HostName/IP Address of your Home Router or public Computer Hosting the Docker Container, this is necessary to Connect to.

+Port - The Port the Server will be exposed on (If Unspecified Default is 8213)

+WorldChannel - A Text Channel that I will send World Gen Announcements to, World Image and ZIP File can be Downloaded from the Announcement.
+Is Optional to have

 ---

 ### GenWorld
 Generates a World Preview Image and File, these files are Uploaded to an Ephemeral Message, this is only visible to you and Disappears after a few Minutes.
-If a Text Channel was Specified the Image and World File will be Uploaded and Publicly Announced in the Channel
+If a Text Channel was Specified the Image and World File will be Uploaded and Publicly Announced in the Channel.
+Can Only be run when Server is Offline.
+If a World has been Chosen (Server has been Started with a World) I will send a Message showing that the Generated World will not Override the Current World Files.

 #### Options
 Name - A Name for the World **Must** be Specified